srijan-paul/vyse/src/introduction.md

 ## Design goals.

-From the very first day of development, Vyse has been made with certain specific design goals in mind.
+From the very first day of development, Vyse has been made with specific design goals in mind.

 - Familiar to programmers coming from JavaScript or the C-family of languages.
-- Simple in terms of language features that the programmer has to keep in mind.
+- Minimalistic design
-- Powerful and flexible in terms of paradigm.
+- Powerful and flexible paradigm.
 - Light and noise-free syntax.
 - Easy to embed in C++ applications and link statically.
-- Similar feature set and easy learning curve resembling Lua.
+- Similar feature set and the easy learning curve of Lua.

 ## Alternatives.